pit30m/pit30m/README.md

 Consider checking out [the original paper](https://arxiv.org/abs/2012.12437).
 If you would like to, you could also follow some of the authors' social media, e.g., [Andrei's](https://twitter.com/andreib) in order to be among the first to hear of any updates!

+:warning: As of v0.0.1 the ground truth is not yet available as we are wrapping up the final steps for the dataset splits (train/test/val + query/database).
+The poses will be added once the next version of the devkit is available.
+Please see [the issue tracking v0.0.2](https://github.com/pit30m/pit30m/issues/20) for more information on this.

 ## Getting Started